If you’re able to do the actual lab, here’s the handout.

-Before you write, talk if through.
-Based on your teachers instructions, discuss these questions (with a partner, in a breakout room, etc.)
+Before you write, talk it through.
+Based on your teacher’s instructions, discuss these questions (with a partner, in a breakout room, etc.)

 - At the start of the experiment, where was the starch more concentrated?
 Based on diffusion, where would the starch “want” to go?